fenago/data-analysis-scala/Lab_2.md

 ```

 Spark has excellent built-in support for processing JSON data files.
 We
-will be covering this in upcoming chapters on Spark and distributed
+will be covering this in upcoming labs on Spark and distributed
 processing.
 There are also several excellent Java libraries supporting
 JSON processing that can be easily integrated into Scala code.